 Each application will be prescreened by the DGM staff for eligibility and completeness as outlined in the funding announcement.
 Applications that meet the eligibility criteria shall be reviewed for merit by the ORC based on evaluation criteria in this funding announcement.
 The ORC could be composed of both Tribal and Federal reviewers appointed by the IHS program to review and make recommendations on these applications.
 The technical review process ensures selection of quality projects in a national competition for limited funding.
 Incomplete applications and applications that are non-responsive to the eligibility criteria will not be referred to the ORC.
+The applicant will be notified via email of this decision by the Grants Management Officer of the DGM.
+Applicants will be notified by

-Applicants will be notified by DGM, via email, to outline minor missing components (i.e., budget narratives, audit documentation, key contact form) needed for an otherwise complete application.
-All missing documents must be sent to DGM on or before the due date listed in the email of notification of missing documents
+DGM, via email, to outline minor missing components (i.e., budget narratives, audit documentation, key contact form) needed for an otherwise complete application.
+All missing documents must be sent to DGM on or before the due date listed in the email of notification of missing documents required.

-To obtain a minimum score for funding by the ORC, applicants must address all program requirements and provide all required documentation
+To obtain a minimum score for funding by the ORC, applicants must address all program requirements and provide all required documentation.